xinbr/xinbr.github.io/_pages/cv.md

 Research Experience: Participating in
 ======

-* Freezing-induced stress and flow in porous media (Aug.
+* Freezing-induced Stress and Flow in Porous Media (Aug.
 2023 ~ Present).

 * Infrared Spectroscopy for Detecting Water Structure and Content in Soil (Jan.
 2024 ~ Present).